My Formal Education:

 University of California at Berkeley: Hey!
 I could get psychoanalytic training through the back door!
 How?
 An independently minded Freudian psychoanalyst was teaching at the school of Criminology.
 I soon discovered the School of Criminolgy was also a hot bed of Marxist radicalism.
 My head spun; crime is a psychological problem, no it’s bad genes, no it’s poverty, no it’s classism, no it’s cultural.
 The good news is my critical thinking skills were well-honed.

-India: As a medical anthropologist of sorts I traveled to India to study 1) exactly what was characterized as mental illness and 2) how folks were helped.
+India: As a medical anthropologist of sorts I traveled to India to study 1) exactly what was characterized as mental illness in India and 2) how folks were helped.

 Stay in school long enough and you pick up credentials:

-I have a Masters degee, a Doctorate degree in Criminology, a Marriage and Family Therapy license and am credentialed to teach in 5 subjects in community colleges.
+I have a Masters degee and Doctorate degree in Criminology, a Marriage, Family Therapy license and am credentialed to teach in four subject areas in community colleges.
 I taught at UC Berkeley, California community colleges, a private college (Chapman) and California State University, East Bay.

 Making Myself Useful: